johnandrea/readgedcom/README.md

 - Collect name type (nickname, aka, etc.) into the individual parsed section.
 - Find people based on family events.
-- Find people based on childof, parentof, partnerof.
-- Use proof flags of other programs (not just RootsMagic).
+- Use proof flags of other programs (not just RootsMagic, if they exist).
 - Try harder to fix a malformed date.
 Perhaps fuzzy date parsing.
 - Consider using encode/decode for better unicode conversion.
 - Consider reading stdin via: for line in io.TextIOWrapper(sys.stdin.buffer, encoding='utf-8'):